mikeoverbay/TankExporter/README.md

 https://github.com/mikeoverbay/TankExporter/issues/23

+## Version 119:
+I fixed a bug that silently stopped exporting to the res_mods folder on some tanks

 ## Version 118:
 This adds the ability to stop loading decals.</br>
 This can help with load speeds but will make the terrain look bad.</br>